Updated: Sep 27, 2021

 The Story of the Easter Bunny - Tegan, Katherine (non-religious)

 Now you're all set to start your countdown to Easter.
-My next post will be the continuation of this unit and explains how to use the supplies and a day-by-day guide to teaching your preschooler about Easter.
+Purchase the full Easter unit on TeachersPayTeachers to see how to use the supplies and print a day-by-day guide to teaching your preschooler about Easter.

 A curriculum for teaching about Easter in the style of Playing Preschool (see my Playing Preschool with Busy Toddler: Halloween Unit freebie for what you can expect)